 - Look for Water Eject and go to the Shortcut page.

 - Tap on the Get Shortcut button.
-The Shortcuts app will open it.
+Then confirm by hitting Open.

 - Select Add Shortcut.

-- Now you can tap on the Water Eject Shortcut and select Begin Water Ejection to activate the feature.
+- Now you can tap on the Water Eject Shortcut.
+Select Start and then pick the intensity level to activate the feature.